Michelin-Starred Restaurants in Milan and Lombardy

 One star

-Il Cantinone at Sport Hotel Alpina, chef Stefano Masanti, (Madesimo)
+Il Cantinone e Sport Hotel Alpina, chef Stefano Masanti, (Madesimo)

 La Preséf, chef Gianni Tarabini, (Mantello)